adrienfort/PoCorn/README.md

 The biggest technical challenge was to decentralized Aleph VM and link differents service in it.
 ## Installation

-[Explain how to install all of the project's dependencies]
+There is no installation this is in [production](http://51.68.94.127:3000)

 ### Quickstart

 You need to invite our discord bot to your server with this [link](https://discord.com/api/oauth2/authorize?client_id=969945066305122354&permissions=8&scope=bot).
 The configuration will be automatically done.
 ### Usage

-After invite the bot, go to this [Website](https://cool-sherbet-c51568.netlify.app/) and generate the configuration you want your bot.
+After invite the bot, go to this [Website](http://51.68.94.127:3000/) and generate the configuration you want your bot.

 ## Side-Quests